frozenpandaman/puz/README.md

 # HTML5 crossword puzzle player

-Modified version of the [CrosswordNexus HTML5 Crossword Solver](https://github.com/crosswordnexus/html5-crossword-solver) to look & function more like the [NYT Crosswords site](https://www.nytimes.com/crosswords) and [Downforacross](https://github.com/downforacross/downforacross.com).
+Modified version of the [CrosswordNexus HTML5 Crossword Solver](https://github.com/crosswordnexus/html5-crossword-solver) to look & function more like the [NYT Crosswords site](https://www.nytimes.com/crosswords) and [Downforacross](https://github.com/downforacross/downforacross.com), with added mobile support and more.

 Runs locally in your browser; no files are sent to the server.